Tomyce12/Profile/README.md

 -   🤣Learning everything and everytime
 -   🔧Addicted to technologies, currently focusing on Full-Stack

-Currently looking to open positions !✌
+Currently looking for open positions !✌

 ### Connect with me: